-Our mission is to educate people about the potential of small scale, sustainable farming, while growing produce for local farmers markets.
+Our mission is to educate people about the potential of small scale, sustainable farming, while growing produce for our local farmers market.

-Our farm is a quarter-acre in size and approximately a tenth-acre was farmed last year (2015).
+Our farm is a quarter-acre in size and approximately 1300 square feet has been farmed since 2015.
 We’re situated in the heart of River Park on a historic lot that dates back to 1890.
 The property next to us was the first grocery store in River Park.
 We are excited to revive a part of the historic business district of River Park by offering fresh, organic produce to the Michiana Area.

 We take pride in growing organically, using no fungicides, herbicides or pesticides and using only non-gmo seed.
-We practice square foot gardening techniques to make the best use of our space.
-This year we’ve grown 528 pounds of produce, most of which we’ve sold to our community at market.
-Next year, we will increase our growing capacity with two greenhouses, multiple raised beds, trellises, and vertical gardening.
+We practice square foot and bio-intensive gardening techniques to make the best use of our space.
+Since our creation we’ve grown 1750 pounds of produce, most of which we’ve sold to our community at market.
+Every year we increase our growing capacity with updated infrastructure and new growing areas whether that be in ground, going vertical or in pots.
 We live by the motto: “Food, not grass!”

 Some Benefits Of Urban Farming